 Art Towata was a prolific master potter who for many years delighted Ginza Holiday audiences with his interesting and humorous demonstrations.
 And each year Ginza visitors lined up to purchase his beautiful work.
 Although Mr. Towata is no longer with us, this year we are happy to have the Estate of Art Towata participating in Ginza to make some of his beautiful work available for purchase.

-We thank the following businesses for their support!
+We thank the following organizations for their generous support of Ginza Holiday